 Chances are that most, if not all passengers will get at least some sleep while on flights that are that long (if you’re one of those people who has a hard time sleeping on planes, these ideas might help).
 The cabin crew will need to get some sleep, too.
 But did you ever wonder exactly where they sleep?
 I mean, it’s not like you see beds or cots in the cabin.
-And how do they figure out who gets to sleep when?
-And for how long?

 While perusing the internets, I think I discovered the ultimate answer.

 The crew’s sleeping quarters may or may not be hidden.
 Depend on the plane, crew rest compartments could be a specially-made space above, below or behind where the passengers are sitting.
 It could be bunk beds or singular spaces.
 On other planes, it could be designated seats in the cabin itself.
 Pilots may or may not get better accommodations than the flight attendants, again, depending on a variety of reasons.

 The video below gives a whole lot more info, along with pictures and videos of what the crews’ sleeping quarters can look like, how they figure out who gets to sleep when, and for how long.

 Note – the video says it’s 8:55.
 It’s not.
 The good part actually ends right around 6:55 – the rest is a commercial.
 You’re welcome. 😉

 (Note from Joe: I can’t watch this video and not think of the picture of Seth from Pax.ex.Aero lying in the overhead bin.)